Summary: The only bad question is the one you don’t ask, right? Here are the most frequent questions about B90 with our straightforward answers.

 The program is 90 days because most people can wrap their minds around doing something for 90 days.
 Imagine giving a person a choice to diet for three months … or twelve.
 Which is more likely to succeed?
 From day one, the end is in sight.
 This is important for each participant.
 Yes, the readings ARE a challenge.
 Yet most participants tell us it is a manageable challenge.
 And the payoff more than compensates.

-Who can lead the B90 curriculum?
+Who can lead a B90 group?

 YOU can.
 All it takes is a desire to help people read the entire Bible.
 Some leaders start a group as a way to ensure that they themselves do the reading.
 That said, leaders should commit to read along with the group.
 Many leaders have gathered a B90 group, read the Bible for the first time, while facilitating the curriculum.
 In every case, the leader’s only job is to facilitate, not teach.
 The B90 Leader’s Guide makes it simple and straightforward.